ParthChauhan1658/hackhazards25-404_TeamName_Notfound/README.md

 ## 🛠️ Tech Stack

 ### Core Technologies Used:
-- Frontend:
+- Frontend: Streamlit, OpenCV
-- Backend:
+- Backend: Python, OpenCV, TensorFlow/Keras, Roboflow SDK, Groq API, Twilio API
-- Database:
+- Database: None
-- APIs:
+- APIs: Roboflow API, Groq API, Twilio API
-- Hosting:
+- Hosting: Localhost, Streamlit Cloud, GitHub

 ### Sponsor Technologies Used :
-- [✅] **Groq:** _How you used Groq_
+- [✅] **Groq:** _In this project, Groq's Large Language Model (LLM) is used to generate natural language summaries of surveillance events.
+After each frame is processed and individuals are detected using the Roboflow model, a prompt is dynamically created describing the number of males and females detected, and whether a woman appears to be surrounded.
+This prompt is then sent to Groq's API, which responds with a simple, human-readable summary suitable for a security report.
+These summaries help security teams quickly understand potential threats without needing to manually review every frame or raw detection data._
 ---

 ## ✨ Key Features

 Highlight the most important features of your project:

-- ✅ Feature 1
-- ✅ Feature 2
-- ✅ Feature 3
-- ✅ Feature 4
+- ✅ Gender Classification: Detects and classifies individuals as male or female in each video frame using a Roboflow-trained model.
+- ✅ Woman Surrounded Detection: Identifies if a woman is surrounded by multiple men within a proximity threshold and triggers real-time alerts via SMS.
+- ✅ Violence Detection: Uses a deep learning model (Keras/TensorFlow) to detect violent activities in video footage and logs critical alerts automatically.
+- ✅ Real-time Alerts: Sends immediate SMS alerts for critical events using Twilio, ensuring quick response times.
+- ✅ Natural Language Summarization: Groq API is used to summarize surveillance events into clear, professional security reports.
+- ✅ User-Friendly Interface: Simple web-based dashboard built using Streamlit for video upload, processing, and viewing event summaries.
+- ✅ Automated Logging: Critical events (like violence detection) are logged automatically for record-keeping.

 Add images, GIFs, or screenshots if helpful!